wovo/torsor/readme.md

 ------------------------------------------------------------------------------
 ## Introduction

-This very small library used the type system to help you prevent a class of erroneous operations.
+This very small library uses the type system to help you prevent a class of erroneous operations.
 It can also help to make an API simpler and more elegant.